Nike Aztec Soccer Academy San Diego State University San Diego, California

 Click to enlarge and view gallery »

 Nike Soccer Camps is pleased to announce the latest addition to our outstanding network of soccer training locations, San Diego State University.
-Join Head Coach Lev Kirshner and his outstanding staff this July to increase your soccer knowledge and talents in “AMERICA’S FINEST CITY.”
+Join Head Coach Lev Kirshner and his outstanding staff to increase your soccer knowledge and talents in “AMERICA’S FINEST CITY.”

 "The A.Z.T.E.C.S.
 Way".
 The Residential and Commuter camps are designed to indoctrinate each camper with the training and philosophies of the Aztec Soccer program.
 Sessions are taken directly from Aztec practice regimens incorporating technical and tactical, competitive exercises to fully develop each player’s potential.
 The primary goal of our Youth Camp is to increase the camper’s love for soccer while increasing the individual’s skill and knowledge of the game.
 This will be accomplished using fun exercises that are both challenging and competitive.